Are Parents Personally Liable if Their Teenager Gets in an Accident?

 Teenage driver in a car accident?
 Let us help

 At Ged Lawyers, LLP, our experienced accident attorneys have helped Florida families through all sorts of accidents, including those involving a teenage driver.
 If your teen was involved in a car accident, let us help.
 Our skilled team is knowledgeable, experienced, and has a track record of success.
-Contact our office at 844-443-3529 or online to schedule a confidential consultation to discuss your situation.
+Contact our office at 844-443-3529 or online to schedule a free case review to discuss your situation.